pray8/ds-install-doc/src/assets/docs/dataservice.md

 ### 1. Design: Define Your Data Model

-  ● The **Design** tab is where you define the schema (structure) of your data within the MongoDB collection.
+- The **Design** tab is where the schema (structure) of the data within the MongoDB collection is defined.

-  ● Attributes: The Building Blocks
+- ### Attributes: The Building Blocks
-    ◦ The main area of the Design tab lists the Attributes that you have defined for your Data Service.
-Attributes are essentially the fields or columns of your data records.
+  - The main area of the Design tab lists the Attributes defined for the Data Service.
+Attributes are essentially the fields or columns of the data records.

-    ◦ In the sampleexample screenshot, you see attributes like ID, name, and place already defined.
+  - In the sampleexample screenshot, attributes like ID, name, and place are defined.

-    ◦ You can add new attributes by clicking the "+ Add Attribute" button.
+  - New attributes can be added by clicking the "+ Add Attribute" button.

-  ● Configuring Attributes (Basic Properties Panel)
+- ### Configuring Attributes (Basic Properties Panel)
-    ◦ When you select an existing attribute (like 'name' in the "sample" dataservice screenshot) or add a new one, a side panel appears labelled "Basic Properties".
+  - When an existing attribute is selected or a new one is added, a side panel appears labelled "Basic Properties".

-    ◦ This panel allows you to configure the specific details of the selected attribute.
+  - This panel enables configuration of the specific details of the selected attribute.
 Key configurations include:
-Selecting or adding an attribute opens the **Basic Properties** side panel.

-      ▪ Key / Name: This is the unique identifier for the attribute within the Data Service schema.
-It's the programmatic name you will use to refer to this piece of data.
+    - Key / Name: This is the unique identifier for the attribute within the Data Service schema.
+It serves as the programmatic name for referencing this piece of data.
-      ▪ Type: This is the most critical setting.
+    - Type: This is the most critical setting.
 It defines the kind of data that the attribute can store.
-Below are the variety of available types you can choose from:
+Below are the variety of available types to choose from:

-        ● Text: For storing text strings.
+      - *Text*: For storing text strings.
 Subtypes shown include standard Text, Long Text (for larger amounts of text), Rich Text (likely for formatted text), Email (text specifically for email addresses), and List of values (allowing selection from a predefined list of text options).

-        ● Number: For storing numerical data.
+      - *Number*: For storing numerical data.
 Subtypes include general Number, List of values (for predefined numbers), and Currency (for numerical values representing monetary amounts).

-        ● TrueFalse: For storing boolean values (true or false).
+      - *True / False*: For storing boolean values (true or false).

-        ● Date / Date & Time: For storing date-only or date-and-time values.
+      - *Date / Date & Time*: For storing date-only or date-and-time values.

-        ● Group: Likely used to group related attributes together logically within the design.
+      - *Group*: Likely used to group related attributes together logically within the design.

-        ● Collection: Possibly for storing arrays or lists of values or sub-objects within a single attribute.
+      - *Collection*: Possibly for storing arrays or lists of values or sub-objects within a single attribute.

-        ● Location: For storing geographical location data.
+      - *Location*: For storing geographical location data.

-        ● File: For linking or embedding file attachments with a record.
+      - *File*: For linking or embedding file attachments with a record.

-        ● User: For referencing platform users.
+      - *User*: For referencing platform users.

-        ● Relation: This is a powerful type used to create links or relationships between a record in this Data Service and records in another Data Service within same App.
-The "Relates To" dropdown allows you to select the target Data Service (e.g., accounts, hsbc, etc.) that this attribute will link to.This is how you build relationships between different data entities in your App.
-You can also configure if the relation is Required, Unique, etc.
+      - *Relation*: This is a powerful type used to create links or relationships between records in different Data Services within the same App.
+The "Relates To" dropdown allows selection of the target Data Service (e.g., accounts, hsbc, etc.) that this attribute will link to.
+This enables building relationships between different data entities in the App.
+The relation can be configured as Required, Unique, etc.
+    - *Validations and Advanced Properties*:
+      - Below the basic properties, the panel shows sections for Validations (like Pattern using Regular Expressions, Min Length, Max Length).
+These enable setting rules for the data entered into the attribute at runtime, ensuring data quality.
+      - Advance Properties and Default Value options are also visible, offering further control over attribute behavior.

 <p align="center">
   <img src="/app/assets/docs/images/dataservice_0.png" alt="dataservice">
   Demonstration - 01
 </p>

-      ● Validations and Advanced Properties:

-        ◦ Below the basic properties, the panel also shows sections for Validations (like Pattern using Regular Expressions, Min Length, Max Length).
-These allow you to set rules for the data entered into this attribute at runtime, ensuring data quality.

-        ◦ Advance Properties and Default Value options are also visible, offering further control over attribute behavior.

 ### 2. Integration : Implement Data Hooks

-  ● The Integration tab allows you to configure Data Hooks, which are custom logic points that execute during data operations.
+- The Integration tab enables configuration of Data Hooks, which are custom logic points that execute during data operations.

-  ● Pre hooks: These hooks are invoked before data is created or edited.
+- Pre hooks: These hooks are invoked before data is created or edited.
 They are useful for externalizing actions, performing validations, or enriching data before it's saved.

-  ● Post hooks: These hooks would be invoked after data operations, allowing you to trigger notifications, update related data, or perform other post-processing tasks.
+- Post hooks: These hooks are invoked after data operations, enabling triggering of notifications, updating of related data, or performing other post-processing tasks.

-  ● Review Hooks: These seem related to workflow or approval processes before data changes are finalized.
+- Review Hooks: These seem related to workflow or approval processes before data changes are finalized.

-  ● Submit, Approve, Reject, Rework, Discard: These options under "Review hooks" suggest the ability to implement a data review and approval workflow directly within the Data Service.
+- Submit, Approve, Reject, Rework, Discard: These options under "Review hooks" suggest the ability to implement a data review and approval workflow directly within the Data Service.

 ### 3. Experience : Configure the State Model

-  ● The Experience tab, specifically the State Model section, enables you to define a state machine for your data.
+- The Experience tab, specifically the State Model section, enables defining a state machine for the data.

-  ● This is particularly useful for managing data that goes through different stages or statuses.
+- This is particularly useful for managing data that goes through different stages or statuses.

-  ● You can configure attributes to track the state of your data and define the possible transitions between states.
+- Attributes can be configured to track the state of the data and define the possible transitions between states.

-  ● The interface allows you to "Choose existing attribute or create one..." to serve as the state indicator.
+- The interface provides the option to "Choose existing attribute or create one..." to serve as the state indicator.

 ### 4. Roles : Manage Access Control

-  ● The Roles tab is crucial for implementing role-based access control (RBAC) for your Data Service.
+- The Roles tab is crucial for implementing role-based access control (RBAC) for the Data Service.

-  ● You can define different roles (e.g., "Manage", "View").
+- Different roles (e.g., "Manage", "View") can be defined.

-  ●  For each role, you can specify the permissions they have on the data, such as:
+- For each role, permissions on the data can be specified, such as:

-    ◦ Manage: Full CRUD access.
+  - Manage: Full CRUD access.

-    ◦ View: Read-only access.
+  - View: Read-only access.

-    ◦ Create: Ability to create new records.
+  - Create: Ability to create new records.

-    ◦ Edit: Ability to modify existing records.
+  - Edit: Ability to modify existing records.

-    ◦ Delete: Ability to remove records.
+  - Delete: Ability to remove records.

-  ● Dynamic Filters: (Mentioned under "PERMISSION") This suggests the ability to define dynamic rules to further restrict data access based on specific criteria.
+- Dynamic Filters: (Mentioned under "PERMISSION") This suggests the ability to define dynamic rules to further restrict data access based on specific criteria.

 ### 5. Settings: Fine-tune Data Service Behaviour

-  ● The Settings tab provides various options to customize the behaviour of your Data Service:
+- The Settings tab provides various options to customize the behaviour of the Data Service:

-    ◦ Soft Delete: Enabling this allows you to mark records as deleted without permanently removing them, preserving data history and enabling potential recovery.
+  - Soft Delete: Enabling this marks records as deleted without permanently removing them, preserving data history and enabling potential recovery.

-    ◦ Track and store changes of data history: Enabling this keeps a log of all modifications made to your data, providing an audit trail.
-You can likely view versions and the duration for which history is retained.
+  - Track and store changes of data history: Enabling this keeps a log of all modifications made to the data, providing an audit trail.
+Versions and the duration for which history is retained can be viewed.

-    ◦ Simple Date/Retain data by: These settings likely control how dates are handled and for how long data is retained.
+  - Simple Date/Retain data by: These settings likely control how dates are handled and for how long data is retained.

-    ◦ Insights Settings: The option to "Disable Insights" is available, suggesting DNIO provides some level of data insights or analytics that can be toggled.
+  - Insights Settings: The option to "Disable Insights" is available, suggesting DNIO provides some level of data insights or analytics that can be toggled.

 ### 6. YAML : View and Edit the Underlying Configuration

-  ● The YAML tab provides a low-level view of the Data Service configuration in YAML format.
+- The YAML tab provides a low-level view of the Data Service configuration in YAML format.

-  ● This is useful for advanced users who want to directly inspect or modify the service definition.
+- This is useful for advanced users who want to directly inspect or modify the service definition.

-  ● It outlines metadata, specifications (including container details, ports, and environment variables), and potentially other configuration aspects.
+- It outlines metadata, specifications (including container details, ports, and environment variables), and potentially other configuration aspects.

 ### 7. Audit : Track Data Service Activity

-  ● The Audit tab provides a log of actions performed on the Data Service, such as data creation, modification, and deletion.
+- The Audit tab provides a log of actions performed on the Data Service, such as data creation, modification, and deletion.

-  ● TIMESTAMP: Records the time of the event.
+- TIMESTAMP: Records the time of the event.

-  ● DATA: Shows details of the data involved in the event (e.g., "2 fields," "5 fields," "27 fields" indicating the number of fields affected).
+- DATA: Shows details of the data involved in the event (e.g., "2 fields," "5 fields," "27 fields" indicating the number of fields affected).

-  ● Features like "Purge Audit," "Columns" selection, and "Filter" allow you to manage and analyze the audit logs effectively.
+- Features like "Purge Audit," "Columns" selection, and "Filter" enable effective management and analysis of the audit logs.

+---

-  1. How to create and deploy a new Data Services
+### 1. How to create and deploy a new Data Services

 ● Login to the datanimbus.io Studio.
 You will be directed to the Data Services page by default.
   If not, go to the Data Services page by clicking on Services under the Data menu.

 ● Click on “+ New” to create a new Data Service and add the necessary information

 <p align="center">
   <img src="/app/assets/docs/images/dataservice_1.png" alt="dataservice">
   Demonstration - 01
 </p>

 ● Enter the name for the Data Service and click on create.
 By default, a schema based data service will be created.
 You can change this to schema free by selecting that option below the name)

 <p align="center">
   <img src="/app/assets/docs/images/dataservice_2.png" alt="dataservice">